“We believe in reviews based on objective, benchmark-based criteria.”

 PRODUCTION MANAGER, BEVERAGE TESTING INSTITUTE

-Julia’s introduction to the spirits world began at the tender age of eleven: making her dad drinks from Dale Degroff’s The Craft of the Cocktail.
-She majored in the Anthropology of Food and Beverage at Indiana University and upon graduation launched right into the joys of the hospitality industry.
-Julia was on the opening teams of Three Dots and A Dash, Milk Room, and Lost Lake in Chicago, bartending and bar managing before bringing her expertise to the BTI team.
+Julia’s introduction to the spirits world began at the tender age of eleven: making their dad drinks from Dale Degroff's The Craft of the Cocktail.
+They majored in the Anthropology of Food and Beverage at Indiana University and upon graduation launched right into the joys of the hospitality industry.
+Julia was on the opening teams of Three Dots and A Dash, Milk Room, and Lost Lake in Chicago, bartending and bar managing before bringing their expertise to the BTI team.

 EDUCATOR and LUXURY SPIRITS SPECIALIST

 Mark Gruber has been a panelist at BTI since its inception in Chicago.
 Throughout his career, Mark has authored numerous magazine articles on the topic of wine and spirits, most notably the whiskey entry in the Oxford Encyclopedia of Food and Drink in America.
 Mark also served as the consulting mixologist for The Art of Distilling co-authored by fellow panelist Alan Dikty and founder of the American Distilling Institute Bill Owens.
 Currently, Mark teaches wine and spirits classes at his alma mater, Northwestern University.

 Dejorn is a scholar of wine and spirits, ever eager to share her passion and expertise.
 During her tenure as Spirits Portfolio Manager for Tenzing, she not only helped educate the team but also showcased the company’s extensive artisanal spirits portfolio through cocktail development.
 Prior to her work with Tenzing, Ms. Huffman was the Midwest Market Manager for Lucas Bols USA and one of the driving creative forces behind world-renowned cocktail bar, Sable.